How to maintain your digital perm — from conditioning to styling tips

 Effectively, you want to treat your hair as though it is naturally curly; this means get shampoos and conditioner specifically meant for treated or curly hair.
 Not only will it help prevent damage, it will also help your expensive perm last longer!
 If merely conditioning your hair doesn't work to reduce frizz, and you're desperate to skip the big exasperation chop (we've all been there), try investing in a hair oil or a deep conditioning hair mask.

-Detangle your curls when it's wet
+Detangle your curls when wet

 Following on from the last point, detangling in general is a whole different ball game.
 We all know that wet hair is more prone to breakage if you brush it, and so we've been told to only detangle when our hair is dry.